Pigottni/LOLcode_Project/README.md

 This code was written to lex, parse, and compile an interpreted language called "LOLcode".
+To use, run a testcase file outside of the Project folder.

 An abstract syntax tree is constructed in the parser based on valid language grammar.
 A compile function was written for each of the nodes in the AST that converts the LOLcode into an intermediate code called "LMAOcode".